-An extensive collection of songs, interviews, and other recordings on audio tape reels, cassette tapes, phonograph albums, and compact discs are housed in the Audiovisual Materials Series, 1940-2000.
+An extensive collection of field and commercial recordings on audio tape reels, cassette tapes, phonograph albums, and compact discs are housed in the Audiovisual Materials Series, 1940-2000.
 Several motion picture films and video tape recordings also document the Warners' work and performances.
 Many of the items in the Audiovisual Materials Series are documented in written form in the Writings Series, including the sound recordings of folk songs and interviews collected in the Library of Congress master tapes, and which are not included in Anne Warner's book, Traditional American Folk Songs.

 The Prints and Negatives Series, 1933-1969, extends the Warner collection's scope to include photographic images as well.
 There are 239 black and white prints, which are arranged alpha-numerically into lots from Lot 1 through Lot 9E.
 Within the lots, the prints are identified by number.
 In the pictures, the Warners have captured images of many traditional American folk musicians and singers.
 The Warners themselves appear frequently throughout the collection.
 The photographic documentation of the Warners' travels contains pictures of folk singers and their homes and families, including: Nathan, Roby Monroe, Buna Vista, Ray and Linzy Hicks; Lena Bourne Fish; Bessie and Frank Proffitt; the Tillett family; Louis Solomon; and Carl Sandburg.

 - Biographical / Historical: